AwrelH/FootyQuiz/README.md

         -   The font family I've used is Kanita, PT Sans Narrow, Sansita, sans-serif.
     -   #### Imagery
         -   I've used a banner image of a stadium and a ball on top, behind the welcome-text.
 And the additional imagery is only complementing some questions where I found it adding value to the questions, flags for countries for example.
+    -   #### Two CSS-files
+        -   I created two different CSS files to separate them because some of it was a not needed in contact.html and gave a better workflow.
 *   ### Wireframes

     -   Home Page Wireframe - [View](assets/images/forREADME/footyQuizDesktop.png), clearly some changes that came along the project, removing of the highscore and suggestion textarea.
 Suggestion is added in seperate page.

     -   Mobile Wireframe - [View](assets/images/forREADME/footyQuizMobile.png)

+## The questions
+    The questions are just a creation of imagination with a little bit of googling facts.
+Some are regarding dates, teams and players.
+Also there's one random question about an instrument had a big inpact on the stadium environment.

 ## Features

 -   Responsive on all device sizes

 -   Interactive game for everyone, but especially football lovers